What is a Potentiometer and How to Measure Internal Resistance?

 We can minimise rheostat resistance by taking maximum current from the battery.

 To check if the connections in the circuit are correct, the galvanometer deflections must be in the opposite direction.
 This is done by inserting the key K1 and making the note of the ammeter reading.

 To get the null point on the fourth wire, the rheostat should be adjusted/fixed without inserting the key K2.

 Take the small range resistance between 1-5 from resistance box R connected in parallel with the cell.

-Slide the jockey and get the null point
+Slide the jockey and get the null point.

-Finally, record your observation
+Finally, record your observations.

 Our Observations on Determining the Internal Resistance in Potentiometer

 Below are the calculations on determining the internal resistance in the potentiometer:

 For each set of observations find mean and L2.